claudiiafg/MapConU/README.md

 build android app (open android platform directory in androidStudio):
 `ionic cordova build android`

+to run unit test (need to be at root level of the project):
+`npm test`

+to run e2e/protractor test:
+`npm run e2e`

 ## API Key:

 To make sure you can work on the project, you will need a valid Google API Key.